isomerpages/mol-services/_government-services/05-move-in/00a-overview(accordion).md

       *if you do not have one for your vehicle.*

 moving-in:
-  - title: Get help for defects and common areas
+  - title: Get Help for Defects and Common Areas
     content: |
       - [Get to know your Town Council](https://www.hdb.gov.sg/cs/infoweb/contact-us?anchor=towncouncil){:target="_blank"}
       - [Maintenance of common areas](https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-maintenance/function-of-hdb-branches-and-town-councils){:target="_blank"}
       - For any flat maintenance issues (e.g. application for renovation permit, goodwill repairs), find the right service for you <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-maintenance/professional-help-and-contractors/minor-repairs" target="_blank">here</a>.

       More information can be found <a href="https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/home-maintenance" target="_blank">here</a>.
-  - title: Explore your neighborhood
+  - title: Explore Your Neighborhood
     content: |
       You can also find the [nearest park connector](https://www.nparks.gov.sg/gardens-parks-and-nature/park-connector-network){:target="_blank"} for a walk or visit a [Community Garden in your neighborhood](https://www.nparks.gov.sg/gardening/community-gardens/visit-a-community-garden){:target="_blank"}.

       You can also [book your library visit](https://nlb.appointeze.com/online){:target="_blank"} or [search for upcoming programmes](https://www.nlb.gov.sg/golibrary2/c/30307529/){:target="_blank"}.

 owner-finance:
-  - title: Financial Obligations as HDB owner
+  - title: Financial Obligations as HDB Owner
     content: |
       As an HDB homeowner, there are [various payments](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"} to make for an HDB housing loan.

+      - Property Taxes
+        - Determined by your home’s Annual Value (AV).
+The AV is the annual amount that you would get from renting out your property.
+You can use this [online calculator](https://www.iras.gov.sg/Tax%20Calculators/PT%20HDBNew/HDB.html){:target="_blank"}.
+      - Home Insurance Premiums
+      - Maintenance/Conservancy fees
+        - Ranging from $20 to $90 a month for Singapore citizens (subsidised)
+        - Check with your town council for details
+      - Mortgate repayments
-  - title: Understand the pros and cons of using CPF for your home
+  - title: Using CPF for your home
     content: |
       Housing is a major financial purchase, which reduces your retirement savings.
 Consider [early repayment of your housing loan](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/cpf-rules-early-repayment){:target="_blank"} to balance your housing and retirement needs before you reach age 55.